BlessingCBN/BlessingCBN/README.md

-# 👋 My name is Blessing CBN. welcome to my page
+# 👋 My name is Blessing CBN.
+Welcome to my page
 - 👀 As someone passionate about problem solving, i leverage on data science, technology, the knowledge and skillset i acquire as i progress to proffer insights and winning/actionable solutions to prospective clients.
 - 🌱 I’m currently learning data analytics with DaHel Techies, exploring the path of data analytics and passionately developing my skillset using Power BI, MS EXcel, Tableau and SQL tools.
 - 💞️ I’m looking to collaborate with startups and business owners interested in a more thorough dissection of their books and data to rake in more sales and revenue.